hamediut/PoreEditGAN/README.md

 ⚠️ **Work in Progress**: This branch is under active development.
 Code and documentation are being updated regularly.

 This repository provides codes and documentation for a two-part paper recenty submitted to JGR: Solid Earth.
 This main branch contains the code for the second part of the paper titled *"Transient porosity during fluid-mineral interaction.
 Part 2: Generative AI"*.
 For the part 1 see the branch "paper-part1".
-The link to the papers will be provided when the pre-print versions are out.
+[Here](https://doi.org/10.22541/essoar.175587740.05926718/v1) you can read the preprint.
 This project is part of my PhD at Utrecht University, funded by European Reseach Councoul (ERC) starting grant 'nanoEARTH' (#852069).

 ## PoreEditGAN
 This main branch provides codes for editing pores using the latent space of pre-trained GANs.
 It also contains the code for characterising the pore networks using spatial correlation functions.